-In addition he is not eligible for the first UIM titled race in any discipline and class subsequent to the receipt of the red card.

-Further penalties may be applied on a national level by the Driver's NA.
+In addition during the two years following the receipt of the card, he is not eligible for the first UIM titled race in the discipline or class in which he received the card.
+Further penalties may be applied on a national level by the driver's NA.

-All yellow cards will remain valid for the four UIM events in which he competes following the date on which the last yellow card was delivered.
+All yellow cards will remain valid for the four UIM events (any UIM sanctioned races, titled or not) in which he competes following the date on which the last yellow card was delivered or 36 calendar months from this date.

-Yellow/red cards must be notified to the UIM and the Drivers' National Authority within three days.
+Yellow/red cards must be notified to the UIM and National Authority of the competitor concerned within three days of completion of the event.

-The UIM will notify all National Authorities when a Driver has a red card and is therefore suspended from International Competition.
+The UIM will notify all National Authorities when a driver has a red card and is therefore suspended from international competition.

-To be applied to all people in the paddock:

-A blue card can be given by the UIM commissioner/OOD for any offensive, unsportsman, abrasive etc, behavior during any official activity (briefing, race control during Event etc.).
-All blue cards will remain valid for the two events in which the rider competes following the date on which the last blue card was delivered.
+To be applied to all people in the paddock: A blue card can be given by the UIM commissioner for any offensive, unsportsman, abrasive etc, behavior during any official activity (briefing, race control during event etc.)

-A second blue card will immediately remove the offender from that activity.
+A second card will immediately remove the offender from that activity.

-Following the subject activity, the Daily Management Committee will meet and determine if further disciplinary action is justified.
-The Daily Management Committee's decisions can be appealed to the AB protest judge.
+Following the subject activity, the Race Jury will meet and determine if further disciplinary action is justified.